 Tonsai – With easy access to climbing and a handful of budget options, Tonsai is a great place to base yourself.
 The beach is not swimmable at low tide, and at high tide you’ll have to take a steep hike through the jungle to get to the other beaches (or catch a longtail boat).

-Phra Nang – The most beautiful beach at Railay, very crowded with daytrippers, and best accessed by boat.
+Phra Nang – The most beautiful beach at Railay, very crowded with daytrippers on Krabi island tours, and accessed via a walking trail from Railay East.
 You likely won’t be staying here, but it’s worth checking out at least once – be sure to grab a snack or drink from the longtail boat vendors just offshore!

 Climbing at Railay